 Back when the product was launched in 2015, it quickly became the topic of the town because it was created by Misha Wilson.
 He earned quite some fame thanks to his internet marketing skills and gained recognition at a young age.

-It's only natural for one to have high hopes from a program backed by Misha considering his past results and background.
+It’s only natural for one to have high hopes for a program backed by Misha considering his past results and background.
 Keep reading to discover the truth you need to know before you make a decision to join hands with them.

 The SAN Product Line

 They have different membership levels from which one can choose.
 Each level comes with its own perks.

 1. Super Affiliate Network Basic Membership ($47 per month)